dannyYassine/vanille/pages/decorators.md

 } from '@vanille/core';
 ```

-The base class `Basev iew` has all these decorators to create the base flavour of `vanille` to get started:
+The base class `BaseView` has all these decorators to create the base flavour of `vanille` to get started:

 ```ts
 @hasRefs()